erigones/esdc-docs/user-guide/gui/datacenters/networks.rst

 *NetworkAdmin*                  read-write (DC-bound networks only, limited by :ref:`DC network settings <dc_network_settings>`)
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all networks, including networks that are not associated with the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all networks, including networks that are not associated with the current working virtual data center.

 .. seealso:: More information about virtual networks and their connection to the physical network can be found in a :ref:`separate chapter about networking <network_virtual>`.